iamfaham/iamfaham/README.md

 ### 💫 About Me:

-- 🔭 I’m currently studying **Artificial Intelligence** at the University at Buffalo
+- 🔭 I’m currently pursuing **MS in Artificial Intelligence** at the University at Buffalo

 - 💬 Ask me about **Next.js, React, TypeScript, JavaScript**